broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

   - `cochran_mantel_haenszel_test`: Results from statsmodels [`stats.contingency_tables.StratifiedTable`](https://www.statsmodels.org/dev/generated/statsmodels.stats.contingency_tables.StratifiedTable.html) comparing allele frequencies between exomes and genomes stratified by genetic ancestry group `gen_anc`.
 The test is performed using the Cochran-Mantel-Haenszel test, a stratified test of independence for 2x2xK contingency tables.
     - `chisq`: Chi-squared test statistic from the Cochran-Mantel-Haenszel test.
     - `p_value`: P-value from the Cochran-Mantel-Haenszel test.
+  - `stat_union`: Struct containing the selected results from the contingency table and Cochran-Mantel-Haenszel tests comparing allele frequencies between exomes and genomes.
+When there is only one genetic ancestry group, the results from the contingency table test are used.
+When there are multiple genetic ancestry groups, the results from the Cochran-Mantel-Haenszel test are used.
+    - `p_value`: p-value from the contingency table or Cochran-Mantel-Haenszel tests.
+    - `stat_test_name`: Name of the test used to compare allele frequencies between exomes and genomes.
+    - `gen_ancs`: Genetic ancestry groups included in the test.

 <br/><br/>